cturgeon/climbing-app-v2/README.md

 Up next:

+- [ ] delete functions for admin forms
 - [ ] thumbnails for climbs - click to enlarge
 - [ ] 'want-to-climb' list
 - [ ] 4x4 with (climb selector, timers, more?...)